Reductions in Charges and Financial Aid, including Federal Student Aid

 Reductions in Federal Pell Grants

-Reductions in University Charges, Scholarship, and State Grants
+Reductions in University Charges and Scholarship

 Reductions and Return of Federal Student Aid